open-s4c/tsano/doc/design.md

 - TSan event: Published on every events related to thread sanitizer functions such are `__tsan_read8`, `__tsan_exchange`, etc.

-Within a chain, events are delivered to the callbacks in the subscription order.
+Within a chain, events are delivered to the callbacks in the subscription priority order.
 Callbacks can has keep state and have side effect.
 They can also change the event content such that following callabacks receive an updated event.
 This mechanism allows subscribers to track resource states, detect concurrency issues, and create complex runtime monitoring systems, including state machines and deterministic replay systems.

 ## 1.2.
 Modules